 - Section 1.
 Overview of Procurement Process.
 Provides Offerors with a general overview of the RFP process. - Section 2.
 Purpose and Overview.
 Provides Offerors with general information about the objectives of this project and RFP, and critical success factors. - Section 3.
 Scope of Work and Requirements.
-Provides Offerors with a general description of the tasks to be performed, delineates Hawaii State Department of Education (STATE) and PROVIDER's responsibilities, stipulates Offeror qualifications, and defines deliverables. - Section 4.
+Provides Offerors with a general description of the tasks to be performed, delineates Hawaii State Department of Education and CONTRACTOR's responsibilities, stipulates Offeror qualifications, and defines deliverables. - Section 4.
 Proposal.
 Describes the required format and content for the Offeror's submittal, and establishes requirements for the Price Proposal. - Section 5.
 Proposal Evaluation.
-Describes how proposals will be evaluated by the STATE. - Appendix A. Proposal Identification and Information Form - Appendix B. Offeror Reference Form - Appendix C. Summary Offer of Services and Price List - Appendix D. Contract Minimum and Special Conditions - Appendix E. Exhibit 1, Authorization for Services & Payment (Sample) - Appendix F. State's General Conditions
+Describes how proposals will be evaluated by the Hawaii State Department of Education.

+Appendix A. Proposal Identification and Information Form

+Appendix B. Offeror Reference Form / Offeror Experience

+Appendix C. Contract Minimum and Special Conditions

+Appendix D. State of Hawaii's General Conditions

-1.2 Procurement Authority
+1.3 Procurement Authority

-This procurement is being conducted as a competitive sealed proposals procurement in accordance with the procedures set forth in §103D-303 of the Hawaii Revised Statutes (hereinafter "HRS") and Title 3, Subtitle 11, Chapter 122, Subchapter 6 of the Hawaii Administrative Rules (hereinafter "HAR").
+This procurement is being conducted as a competitive sealed proposals procurement in accordance with the procedures set forth in §103D-303 HRS and Title 3, Subtitle 11, Chapter 122, Subchapter 6 of the HAR.
 The relevant provisions of §103D, HRS, and their associated HAR, are incorporated by reference and made a part of this RFP.

-1.3 Issuing Office and Contact Person
+1.4 Issuing Office and RFP Contact Person